blueneogeo/xtend-onyx/README.md

 	.update
 	.delete

-Below is an explanation of how to use each of the operations the builder provides.
+Below is an explanation of how to use each of the operations the typed query provides.

 ## Using where